Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, create the domain controller VM(Windows Server 2022) named "DC-1".
+First, create the Domain Controller VM(Windows Server 2022) named "DC-1".
 Next, set the DC-1's NIC Private IP address to static.
 Now, Create the Client VM(Windows10) named "Client-1".
 Make sure to use the same resource group and Vnet that you created in the step before this one.
 Now, Ensure that both VMs are in teh same Vnet(this can be done by checking the topology with Network Watcher.
 </p>
 <br />